AmirHossein-z/AmirHossein-z.github.io/_pages/question.md

 <h1>Questions for pondering</h1>

 **NOTE:** Why I have this section?
 Because I want to trigger your curiosity and encourage you to think deeply about the world around you.
-Why I don't provide answer or resource for them? because some of them doesn't have Correct and perfect answer and some of them has lots of resource that you can search for them to learn more.
+Why I don't provide answer or resource for them? because some of them doesn't have correct and perfect answer and some of them has lots of resource that you can search for them to learn more.

 ## philosophy